Stress Leave NSW: Your Complete Guide to Paid Time Off and Workers Compensation.

 To make a workers compensation (Workcover) claim for stress, you need to have been diagnosed with a qualifying stress-related condition, which is referred to as a psychological injury.
 So it’s important that your GP correctly diagnoses your psychological condition on your certificate of capacity – for example, ‘Adjustment Disorder’.
 Your claim will be declined if the doctor refers to your injury as “stress”.

-You’ll need to show that you have a diagnosed psychological condition that has been caused by a particular event or series of events at work, or that work was a significant contributing factor to your condition.
+You’ll need to show that you have a diagnosed psychological condition that has been caused by a particular event or series of events at work, or that work was the main contributing factor to your condition.

 You can’t claim workers compensation for stress in NSW, but you can claim if you need time off work and treatment for a diagnosed stress-related condition caused by your work.
 In other words, you’ll need a medical diagnosis before you can claim, so getting treatment for your condition should be your priority.